 As a part of Title VII of the Civil Rights Act, the Pregnancy Discrimination Act forbids discrimination on the basis of pregnancy with regard to hiring, firing, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.
-Pregnancy discrimination includes the unfavorable treatment of applicants and employees based on pregnancy, childbirth or related medical condition.
+Pregnancy discrimination includes the unfavorable treatment of employees and applicants based on pregnancy, childbirth or related medical condition.

 Under the Americans with Disabilities Act (ADA), an impairment resulting from pregnancy such as gestational diabetes may be categorized as a disability.
 For conditions like this, an employer may be obligated to provide a reasonable accommodation (such as a job modification or leave) unless doing so would present an undue hardship to the employer.

 When a woman is temporarily unable to perform her job due to a medical condition related to pregnancy or childbirth, the employer must treat her the same way it treats other temporarily disabled employees.
-For example, if an employer provides light duty, alternative assignments, disability leave or leave to temporarily-disabled employees, it must do the same for pregnant employees.
+For example, if an employer provides light duty work, alternative assignments, disability leave, or leave to temporarily-disabled employees, it must do the same for pregnant employees.

 If an employer requires a doctor’s note from employees prior to granting leave, it may require the same from expectant mothers.
 An employer may not impose more stringent requirements on new mothers returning to work than other employees returning to work.

 Under the Family and Medical Leave Act (FMLA), eligible new parents (including foster and adoptive parents) may take up to 12 weeks of leave to care for a new child.
 Under the Fair Labor Standards Act (FLSA), with some exceptions, nursing mothers have the right to express milk in the workplace.